 This doesn't sound like putting a "mark of disgrace" on the language.

 She has respected the language so much by wanting to and putting in the effort to learn it so she can give proper respect to the people she works with in Latin America by being able to communicate with them properly.

-The story we were given didn’t show any "disgrace" to the language to me but let’s move on.
+Anyhow, that story we were given didn’t show any "disgrace" to the language to me but let’s move on.

 “So, not only is Genteel White Lady benefitted immeasurably by the same historic conditions that ensure people in certain countries “have nothing”, but she is able to speak for those people and assure herself that they are, indeed, happy and content.”

 First off, stop with your bullshit that "people have nothing" down here.

 This retarded mindset that everyone in Latin America is some poor brown person who lives in a "shack on the outskirts of town" and "who don't got nothing."